Oliver Braude

-Oliver Johansen Braude (born 21 February 2004) is a Norwegian footballer who plays as a defender for Heerenveen.
+Oliver Johansen Braude (born 21 February 2004) is a Norwegian professional footballer who plays as a defender for Heerenveen.

-Career
+Club career

 Braude was born on 21 February 2004 in Oslo, Norway.
-As a youth player, he joined the youth academy of Norwegian side Stabæk.
-After that, he joined the youth academy of Norwegian side Vålerenga.
-He trialed for the youth academies of Spanish La Liga side Barcelona, English Premier League side Liverpool and Dutch side Ajax.
+As a youth player, he joined the academies of Norwegian clubs Stabæk and Vålerenga.
+He previously had trials with the youth academies of Spanish side Barcelona, English side Liverpool and Dutch side Ajax.
 In 2021, he joined the youth academy of Dutch side Heerenveen.
 He started his senior career with the club.

+International career

-Braude is a Norway youth international.
-He has played for the Norway national under-17 football team, the Norway national under-18 football team, the Norway national under-19 football team, the Norway national under-20 football team, and the Norway national under-21 football team.
-He helped the Norway national under-19 football team reach the semi-finals of the 2023 UEFA European Under-19 Championship.
+Braude is a Norwegian youth international.
+He has represented his country at under‑17 through to under‑21 level.
+He helped Norway reach the semi-finals of the 2023 UEFA European Under-19 Championship.